beuaaa/pywinauto_recorder/docs/pywinauto_recorder_exe.rst

 Icons
 -----
-Two transparent icons are displayed at the top left of the screen:
+Some transparent icons are displayed at the top left of the screen:
- - the first icon corresponds to Record/Pause mode.
+ - an icon corresponds to Record/Stop mode.
 Press CTRL+ALT+r to switch.
+ - a magnifiying glass icon cooresponds to Display information mode.
+ - a bulb icon corresponds to Smart mode.
+Press CTRL+ALT+S to activate it.
- - the second icon displays a green bar at each iteration of the loop.
+ - another icon displays a green bar at each iteration of the loop.
 It allows you to see how fast the loop is running.

 More explanations
 ^^^^^^^^^^^^^^^^^